AlchemistDark/Planner2/README.md

 # Planner

-An application for planning and tracking both your own holidays, and the holidays of your friends.
+The application for planning and tracking both your own holidays, and the holidays of your friends.

+This application is a client (front-end part) and does not work without a special server.

 This application is written primarily for the web platform.
 It is written for Russian-speaking users by a Russian-speaking team,